MarDom92/Exchanger/README.md

 ## Api query list of application:

-1. Returns a list of available currencies
+1. Returns a list of available code currencies
 ```
-/api/currencies
+/api/currencies/codes
 ```

 2. Returns a list of the exchange rates of the available currencies:
 ```
-/api/rates
+/api/currencies
 ```

-3. Returns a list of currency exchange (without parameters, returns all list items).
+3. Returns a list of currency exchange (without parameters returns all list items).
 Contains pagination with the number of the displayed page and the number of elements on the page.
 Optional parameters:
 - **page** which results page to display
 - **size** how many results per page to display